enlivenedcooperative/enlivenedcoop-website/_courses/2025_06-morocco.md

 ![](/assets/img/courses/morocco1/Marrakech-market2.jpg){:.right.thumb width="270"}

-Back to Marrakesh, the city’s vibrant energy stirs us.
-It’s a brief interlude before diving into the layers of art, activism, and ancestral wisdom awaiting us while getting lost in awe and wonder through the streets of the Djma el Fnaa market.
+Arriving in Marrakech, the city’s vibrant energy stirs us - a pluriverse of colors, sounds, and scents weaving tradition with modernity.
+Wandering through the medina, we encounter artisans and conversations that reveal stories of resilience, art, and activism, offering a glimpse of the wisdom to come.

 ### Thursday, June 26: The Weave of Voices

-The Queens Collective and Musée de la Femme invite us to listen to the power of creativity as a vessel for change.
-Project Soar echoes a call for empowerment, a reminder of the human voice’s strength.
+Still in Marrakech, we are invited to witness creativity as a powerful catalyst for change through the work of local artists and cultural spaces.
+A nearby initiative amplifies the call for empowerment, reminding us of the enduring strength of the human voice.